dixslyf/topic-modeling-of-tweets-on-chatgpt/report/report.typ

 = Results

-The BERTopic model identified a total of 74 topics, which are visualised in a two-dimensional intertopic distance map~(#text(hyphenate: false)[@fig-intertopic-dist]).
+The BERTopic model with the chosen set of hyperparameters identified 74 topics, which are visualised in a two-dimensional intertopic distance map~(#text(hyphenate: false)[@fig-intertopic-dist]).
 Each bubble in the map represents a topic, with its size indicating the topic’s prevalence.
 Topics located closer together are more similar to each other.